drydan/drydan.github.io/docs/hockey-analytics/player-positions.md

 # Methodology

 Instead of clustering all positions at once, we take a top-down hierarchical approach.
-First partition skaters into forwards and defenders.
+First skaters are partitioned into forwards and defenders.
 Then defenders into LD and RD.
 Then forwards into centers and wingers, and finally wingers into LW and RW.

 ## Forwards vs. Defenders

 Define the n by n matrix $$\Delta$$ whose $$(i, j)$$-th entry corresponds to the number of seconds teammates $$i$$ and $$j$$ shared on the ice at even strength in a game.
-The total even strength time on ice for each player is stored in the diagonal entries. $$\Delta$$ can be constructed using the shift data.
+The diagonal entries refer to each player's total ice time. $$\Delta$$ can be constructed using the shift data.
 Let $$B$$ be the binary matrix obtained from the shift chart, then $$\Delta=BB^T$$.
 From $$\Delta$$, we compute $$\delta$$ by dividing each row by its diagonal entry, so each entry refers to the proportion of a player's time spent with another.
 For convenience we set the diagonal elements of $$\delta$$ to zero.
 Each player is always accompanied by 4 teammates so every row will sum to 4.
-Following this idea, consider just the columns corresponding to defenders, we'll denote this matrix as $$\delta^D$$.
+Following this thought, consider just the columns corresponding to defenders, $$\delta^D$$.
 The sum of a forward's row will be very close to 2; and very close to 1 for a defender.
+Then the binary vector $$x$$ which minimizes $$\sum_{i=1}^{n} \| 2-x_i-\delta^D_{i}x \| $$ exhibits our F/D labels ($$x_i = 1$$ indicating the skater is a defender).
+I've opted to solve this heuristically, via a steepest ascent local search.
+Neighbourhoods are defined by at most 2 label mutations from the current candidate solution.
+While the search is robust to choice of starting location, the provided D and F labels are quite reliable.

 ![](../../assets/images/toi_matrix.jpg)
 *Tampa Bay's shift data for the opening game of the 2021/2022 season presented in matrix form*

-Let binary vector $$x$$ represent our F/D labels where $$x_i = 1$$ indicates the skater is labelled defender.
-To recover the F/D labels we find the $$x$$ which minimizes $$\sum_{i=1}^{n} \| 2-x_i-\delta^D_{i}x \| $$.
-I've opted to solve this heuristically, via a steepest ascent local search.
-While the search is robust to choice of starting location, the initial D and F labels are quite reliable.
-Neighbourhoods are defined by at most 2 label mutations from the current candidate solution.

 72 instances required swapping defenders to forwards, none in the other direction.
 One was the result of Robert Burtuzzo moving from D to F after the first period - caught with a sum near 1.6.
 Which prompts the question, how will we handle mid game roll changes?
 For simplicity, and issues detailed ahead, we restrict the problem to one label per player in each game.